conan-io/docs/reference/config_files/default_profile.rst

 * ``mypkg*:PATH``: ``None``

-See more information about the new environments in the :ref:`conan_tools_env` reference.
+See more information about the new environments in the :ref:`reference_tools_env` reference.

 .. _profiles_runenv: